Vincenzo Licciardi: Capture

 After five years on the run, Licciardi was arrested on February 7, 2008, in Cuma, near the city of Naples.
 He was found hiding in the apartment of distant relatives, where he lived with his wife.
 During his arrest, he surrendered peacefully and offered no resistance.
 The detection of the hide-out was made possible through the use of sophisticated technologies.
 Licciardi's arrest came around the same time as that of a massive anti-Mafia sweep in Italy and the United States.
 A large anti-Mafia operation code-named "Old Bridge" involved arrest warrants issued against a total of ninety mafiosi and mob associates of key Italian and US families who controlled drug trafficking between the two sides of the Atlantic.

-When Licciardi was escorted to prison by police officials, there was a turmoil by Licciardi's relatives as well as the relatives of other Camorristi, shouting, jostling and moments of tension.
-After his arrest, Licciardi was succeeded by Gennaro Cirelli as boss of the clan.
+When Licciardi was escorted to prison by police officials, turmoil erupted among his relatives and the relatives of other Camorristi, with shouting, jostling, and tense moments.
+After his arrest, Gennaro Cirelli succeeded Licciardi as boss of the clan.

 Piero Grasso, the national anti-Mafia prosecutor commented: "Licciardi's arrest is another success in the capture of fugitives of opposing clans that were involved in the feud in Secondigliano in recent years.
 There has moved forward in the complete destruction of the clan that up to today have caused dozens of deaths in the streets of Naples.
 The capture of Licciardi, for the brilliant way in which it was executed by the police, represents a step forward in the fight against the Camorra."

 Aftermath

 On June 15, 2008, his younger sister Patrizia and his brother-in-law Eduardo Marano, known as dino dinuccio were arrested by the Carabinieri and charged with the extortion of an entrepreneur from Casoria.
-The entrepreneur was contemplating suicide, and had complained to the Carabinieri of the extortion attempt.
-The two had long been controlled by the policemen who were later arrested, due to the entrepreneur's collaboration.
+The entrepreneur was contemplating suicide and had reported the extortion attempt to the Carabinieri.
+The two individuals had long been controlled by the policemen, who were later arrested thanks to the entrepreneur’s collaboration.

-On July 9, 2008, five months after his arrest, 44 people linked to the Licciardi clan were arrested in a raid by the Naples police.
-The 44 people arrested were accused of conspiracy to murder, drug trafficking, possession of weapons, forgery and attempted aggravated robbery.
-Vincenzo Licciardi, who was already in prison at the time, was also charged with the aforementioned crimes.
-The blitz was conducted as a result of investigations that led to the arrest of Vincenzo Licciardi.
+On July 9, 2008, five months after his arrest, 44 people linked to the Licciardi clan were apprehended in a raid by the Naples police.
+They were accused of conspiracy to commit murder, drug trafficking, possession of weapons, forgery, and attempted aggravated robbery.
+Vincenzo Licciardi, already in prison at the time, was also charged with these crimes.
+The raid was carried out following investigations that had led to Licciardi’s arrest.

 An anti-Camorra raid was also undertaken by the Guardia di Finanza in Naples and the surrounding town of Frosinone, who seized property, commercial companies, shares of stakes in companies, apartments, buildings, land, cars, motorcycles, with a total estimated value of 300 million euros.
 In the aftermath of the raids, the police implemented an order for remand in prison handed down by the prosecution of Naples, at the request of local anti-Mafia directorate, against Licciardi and several affiliated criminal organizations that control the drug trafficking and extortion rackets in North Naples.